inforkgodara/python-automated-bulk-whatsapp-messages/README.md

 Note: If you wish to send an image instead of text you can write attachment selection python code.

+## Demo
+* Video clip on youtube of the script execution. https://youtu.be/NcWXpsczl3c

 ## Code
 ```
 # Program to send bulk customized message through WhatsApp web application